 For more information about the new post foreclosure policy visit the FHFA website.

-At The Law Offices of Jason W. Estavillo, we represent homeowners who are being foreclosed upon by financial institutions that are not following California and Federal laws.
+At The Estavillo Law Group, we represent homeowners who are being foreclosed upon by financial institutions that are not following California and Federal laws.
 In a number of cases these institutions do not even have the correct documentation to claim ownership of your loan.
 Even if you are facing imminent foreclosure we can help.
-The Law Offices of Jason W. Estavillo has had great success stopping foreclosure even hours before the home was to be sold.
+The Estavillo Law Group has had great success stopping foreclosure even hours before the home was to be sold.

 If you are concerned about a foreclosure or have a question regarding this new post foreclosure policy, please contact us for a free consultation while the law is on your side.